satwikkansal/wtfpython/README.md

 <!-- Example ID: d3d73936-3cf1-4632-b5ab-817981338863 -->
 <!-- read-only -->

-For some reasons, "Walrus" operator (`:=`) has become a very popular feature in the language.
+For some reason, the "Walrus" operator (`:=`) has become a popular feature in the language.
 Let's check it out,

 1\.